May all beings be in peace

 It is so difficult to believe that the Maya could have had this level of precision that it is easy to understand why mainstream science denies them this knowledge and attributes the restart date to mere coincidence.
 But is this justified?
 Is the restart date landing on the winter solstice a coincidence?

 If the Maya were Christian and the restart date was Christmas, would we be justified in stating that it was just a coincidence?
 Of course not!
 It would be obvious that it was intentional.
-And yet the winter solstice plays the role of Christmas for the Maya.
-It is their most important day of the year.
+And yet - in a way - the winter solstice plays a role similar to Christmas for the Maya.
+It was a very important day of the year!
 It is too much for me to think of this as just a coincidence.

 The End